 Lost cats will be published at the website of the Abu Dhabi Animal Shelter in the "Lost and found" section.
 If they are still unclaimed after a holding period of two weeks, they will be put for adoption by the shelter.

-What Do I Do If I Find a Stray Dog?
 Please be careful when handling strange Dogs, it is recommended you contact The Center for Waste Management - Abu Dhabi.
 Stray Dogs will usually try to make contact with you, even if they are a bit fearful at first.
 If you find a stray dog, please take the following actions:

 Check with your neighbors to see if their dog is missing.